 Hunters and Gatherers: These early people never developed a system of agriculture.
 They did not need to.
 They built their villages along the ocean shores, rivers, and streams, where food was plentiful.

-Two thousand years ago, the Puget Sound Indians used to tell visiting tribes that sometimes the river was so packed with salmon you could walk across it on the backs of fish without getting your feet wet.
+Two thousand years ago, the Puget Sound Native Americans used to tell visiting tribes that sometimes the river was so packed with salmon you could walk across it on the backs of fish without getting your feet wet.
 These early people were famous for their "tall tales" - but it was true that the waters were filled with with salmon.
 Clams were thick on the beaches.
 The woods were full of elk and deer and other animals.
 Wild blackberries and raspberries and salmonberries and nuts were thick.
 There were oysters, shrimp, turtles, eggs, and wild vegetables.

 Cedar Trees: Added to the abundance of food was the abundance of cedar trees.
 They used cedar trees to build plank homes and sturdy canoes.
 Softened cedar bark was used to make shoes, clothing, blankets, and toweling.
 Their art was incredible.
 Using cedar, they carved everything from masks to totem poles to cooking utensils.

 Stored Food: These early people were very clever.
 They created a way to dry food so that it could be stored safely.
 Once they could store food, they could relax a bit during the winter months.
 That gave them time to develop a gracious lifestyle.

 Each morning, these early people started their day at dawn with a bath in the river.
 After their morning bath, they went to work.
 Their first meal would not be until several hours later.